nik09877/CS_Vault_Personal_Notes/555_Projects/The Wild Oasis/the-wild-oasis.md

 - Read about JWT
 - There was some hydration error when passing the `created-at / email-verified-at` `Date()` object to client components so I had to serialize / sanitize them and converted them to strings.
 - Showed the Map using react-leaflet library using `next/dynamic` inside the `<RentModal/>`Component because leaflet is not supported by react , so had to use this hack.
-- After doing reservation I am redirecting the user to /trips page, but the data is SSG so it is not getting revalidated
+- After doing reservation I am redirecting the user to /trips page, but the data is SSG so it is not getting revalidated, so I assigned <TripsClient/> key={1} so it get rerendered
 # Model

 ```javascript